-Check out this page for useful information about addressing needs and learning about services that you should know about and address before leaving for the U.S.
+Check out this page for information about additional important actions that need to be addressed before leaving for the U.S.

 Whether you choose to live on-campus or off-campus, there's information to help you make the right choice.

 The Fall 2020 housing application is available.

 The housing application deadline is May 1.
 If you change your mind, you must cancel your on-campus housing agreement before the May 1 deadline.

 As required by the State of New York, UB requires that all students submit completed Health Background & Immunization Forms, and satisfy immunization requirements before registering for classes.

 Student Health Services does not send confirmation that they received the forms.

 Once your forms have been processed by Student Health Services your immunization hold will be removed.